 Jacob J. Worenklein has devoted his career as a power executive, banker and lawyer to the solution of major problems in the energy and infrastructure sectors.
-He is Chairman and CEO of US Grid Company, an electric power company focused on creating a more efficient and resilient electric power system in the US.
+He is CEO of US Grid Company, an electric power company focused on creating a more efficient and resilient electric power system in the US.
 He is also Chairman of Ravenswood Power Holdings, which owns and operates the largest power plant in New York City, a gas-fired power plant with over 2,000 MWs of capacity and near-term plans to increase capacity to over 2,300 MWs of capacity with the addition of battery storage.
 His responsibilities at Ravenswood include the management of governmental, political, regulatory and community relationships in New York State and New York City and the leadership of major initiatives relating to the conversion of transportation in New York to electric mobility from internal combustion engines.

 As CEO of US Grid Company, Jay played a key role in 2016 in saving the Fitzpatrick Nuclear Power Plant in New York State from shutdown, resulting in a major long-term reduction in carbon emissions.
 He did so by working with the New York Governor’s Office, Entergy and Exelon, negotiating for USGRDCO to buy the nuclear plant from Entergy and to lease it to Exelon as operator and, ultimately, facilitating the sale of the plant by Entergy directly to Exelon, acting as advisor to the companies.